Severe storms expected Tuesday in the DMV

 WASHINGTON — Showers and storms will impact the DC area Tuesday.
-Our severe weather potential is going to depend on what happens with our weather around mid-day to early afternoon.
+Our severe weather potential is overall low, thanks to the mid-day showers that have been working through the area.

 Track the latest storm conditions on our interactive radar here.